MatMath/rpi_HouseAutomation/readme.md

   - On a Schedule (easy to start)
   - On manual trigger later (via API)

-Camera: (using movement detector to trigger)
-On movement take a picture/Record a video
+Front of the house : (using movement detector to trigger) On movement in the front take a picture/Record a video

 Door Camera + Led lighting:
 On Movement next to the door Take a picture/Video & Open the Led light / (Text picture ?).